Electron Ptychography Reveals Correlated Lattice Vibrations at Atomic Resolution

-Phase retrieval is an important technique for many types of scattering experiments.
-One of the most developed and effective approaches for addressing this task is called ptychography \cite{4d-stem, hoppe_1, hoppe_2, hoppe_3, hoppe_4, muller_vibrations, maiden_mixed_obj}.
+While capable of imaging the lateral positions of atomic columns constituting thin slabs of material, the achievable resolution of conventional electron imaging techniques in a transmission electron microscope (TEM) is very sensitive to instrumental imperfections: the partial coherence of the electron source, lens aberrations as well as mechanical and electronic instabilities of the microscope.
+Ptychography \cite{hoppe_1, hoppe_2, hoppe_3, hoppe_4, muller_deep_subangstrom} is a computational phase retrieval technique that, to some extent, can compensate for the imperfections of the equipment.
 Numerous quite different variations of this technique exist, e.g. Fourier and near-field ptychography \cite{fourier_ptycho, near_field_ptyhco}, and a variety of reconstruction schemes for them.
-The "classical" far-field ptychography recovers a complex transmission function of a specimen from a set of transmitted intensities collected while illuminating overlapping areas of its surface with a convergent beam.
+The method used in this paper, "classical" far-field ptychography, recovers a complex transmission function of a specimen from a four-dimensional scanning transmission electron microscopy (4D-STEM) dataset containing transmitted intensities \cite{4d-stem} collected with a pixelated detector while illuminating overlapping areas of its surface with a convergent beam.